Burling graphs revisited, part I: New characterizations

 \subsection{Notation for graphs and oriented graphs}

 By \emph{graph}, we mean a non-oriented graph with no loops and no multiple edges.
 By \emph{oriented graph}, we mean a graph whose edges (called \emph{arcs}) are all oriented, and no arc is oriented in both directions.
 When $G$ is a graph or an oriented graph, we denote by $V(G)$ its vertex set.
 We denote by $E(G)$ the set of edges of a graph $G$ and by $A(G)$ the set of arcs of an oriented graph $ G $.
 When $u$ and $v$ are vertices, we use the same notation $uv$ to denote an edge and an arc.
-Observe the arc $uv$ is different from the arc $vu$, while the edge $uv$ is equal to the edge $vu$.
+However, observe that the arc $uv$ is different from the arc $vu$, while the edge $uv$ is equal to the edge $vu$.

-When $G$ is an oriented graph its \emph{underlying graph} is the graph $H$ such that $V(H) = V(G)$ and for all $u, v\in V(H)$, $uv\in E(H)$ if and only if $uv\in A(G)$ or $vu\in A(G)$.
+For an oriented graph $ G $, its \emph{underlying graph} is the graph $H$ such that $V(H) = V(G)$ and for all $u, v\in V(H)$, $uv\in E(H)$ if and only if $uv\in A(G)$ or $vu\in A(G)$.
 We then also say that $G$ is an \emph{orientation of $H$}.
-When there is no risk of consusion, we often use the same letter to denote an oriented graph and its underlying graph.
+When there is no risk of confusion, we often use the same letter to denote an oriented graph and its underlying graph.